lululxvi/deepxde/docs/demos/pinn_forward/helmholtz.2d.neumann.hole.rst

   import matplotlib.pyplot as plt import numpy as np

 We begin by defining the general parameters for the problem.
 We use a collocation points density of 15 (resp.
 30) points per wavelength for the training (resp. testing) data along each direction.
-The PINN will be trained over 5000 epochs.
+The PINN will be trained over 5000 iterations.
 We define the learning rate, the number of dense layers and nodes, and the activation function.

 .. code-block:: python